milesj/packemon/website/docs/index.md

 Rollup configurations!

 Packemon will prepare each package for distribution by building with the proper tooling and plugins, provide sane defaults and configurations, verify package requirements, and much more!
+By default Packemon will generate ECMAScript modules, but can be configured to support all formats.

 ## Features

-- Configure packages for Node.js, Web browsers, or React Native, with multiple output formats like CommonJS and ECMAScript.
+- Configure packages for Node.js, Web browsers, or React Native, with multiple output formats like CommonJS and ECMAScript (default).
 - Builds packages with Rollup to create self-contained and tree-shaken entry points.
 Provide the smallest file sizes possible!
 - Transforms packages with Babel's `preset-env` and the configured platform targets.
 Only ship and